Updated April 2022

 So now we know some figures.
 But is the concept of an “average salary” even that meaningful here?

-After all, the “average” yearly rent for a 1-bedroom flat in London is £21,840 (averaged across all boroughs; data from Rent Barometer.
-So that gives the average London PT renting the average 1-bed flat approximately -£2k a year to live on.
+After all, the “average” yearly rent for a one-bed flat in Zone 1 in London is about £18,000 (consult the fascinating map here for more breakdowns).
+So that gives the average London PT renting the average 1-bed flat approximately £7k a year to live on.
+Factor in bills and you’re looking at minus numbers.

 You could always live outside Zone 6 and commute in…